 - Donations were also given to the following charities which had received donations in previous years – Erskine Hospital (£3,500); Loaves and Fishes (£3,500); Simon Community (£3,500); The Preshal Trust (£2,000); St Andrews Hospice (£5,000).

-Grand Priory of the UK and Ireland > Priory of England
+Grand Priory of the UK and Ireland > Commandery of London

 - Restore Project in Uganda: Restore has been working in Uganda since 2006, primarily promoting human rights and educational developments. £3,267.